bschwyn/semantic-versioning/README.md

 backwards compatible API additions/changes increment the minor version, and incompatible changes to the API result in a change of the major version.
 The full specifiation can be found https://semver.org/

-This program verifies both the validity and the ordering of two semantic versions.
+This program verifies both the validity of the input string and the ordering of two semantic versions.
 This might be important for a larger program which detects packages installed and wants to find the most recent version using a comparison process.

 ### Usage